Community Edition | Enterprise Edition

 Django console crontab page

-If you modify crontab in the database without updating CELERY_BEAT_SCHEDULE, the original schedule will be restored when SWIRL restarts.
+If you modify crontab in the database without updating CELERY_BEAT_SCHEDULE, the original schedule is restored when SWIRL restarts.

 Service Startup & Daemonization